Dai People

 Water Splashing Festival (Songkran)

 The Dai New Year celebration held in mid-April.
-Three days of festivities include the sacred 'Bathing the Buddha' ritual, dragon boat racing, and joyful water-splashing symbolizing purification and blessings for the new year.
+Three days of festivities include the sacred 'Bathing the Buddha' ritual, dragon boat racing, and joyful water-splashing.

 Peacock Dance